Finally, we made it to the most picturesque village in Vietnam: Hoi An. This is your complete, handmade guide to the absolute best hostels in Hoi An.

 So, yeah, you can also stay at the Under the Coconut tree and hop on a bicycle to visit the Ancient Town.
 That is our 4th recommendation for places to stay in Hoi An.

+Expect that best budget hotels in Hoi An are expensive so we always suggest to stay in hostels and homestays.
 Truth be told, when traveling with a friend, many homestays can be even cheaper than staying in a hostel.

 You can find cheap homestays for 10€ per night, while the coolest hostel in town might be 9€ per night per person.